 Dental decay or weak tooth enamel could be the cause of your tooth sensitivity.
 When your teeth begin to decay, it can damage the nerve roots, which in turn can lead to that feeling of sensitivity when you eat, drink, brush or floss.

 If a decaying tooth cannot be rescued, it may need to be extracted and then replaced with a dental implant, topped with a crown.
-If you have several teeth that are missing or decaying and you’re in the Powder Springs area, then we encourage you to read our page below discussing dental implants:
+If you have several teeth that are missing or decaying and you’re in the Marietta area, then we encourage you to read our page below discussing dental implants:

 5: You’re an aggressive brusher and flosser

 Do you feel like you need to brush extremely hard to get every last bit of junk and bacteria off of your teeth?
 If so, you may be an aggressive brusher, which can actually do more harm than good.

 Brushing twice a day and flossing daily is a great habit, but you shouldn’t be bearing down or have to use any force when you do.
 Brushing slowly and gently twice a day for two minutes, and then flossing once a day is exactly what you should be doing to take care of your teeth (and visiting the dentist every six months, of course).